jeanimal/heuristica/README.md

 #>      Low_Income_Students Limited_English_Students
 #>               0.24985315               0.07322294
 ```
+Both Take The Best and regression give a higher weight to `Low_Income_Students`, although of course how they use this weight differs.

+## Predicting

-To see TTB's predictions, we give two rows and the fitted model to the __predictPair__ function.
+To see a model's predictions, we give two rows and the fitted model to the __predictPair__ function.
 It outputs 1 when it selects the first row passed to it and -1 when it selects the second row passed to it.
 (We use the package's __oneRow__ helper function to select a row.)
 Below we see that between the first and 2nd row, ttb predicts the first row, outputting 1.
 Between the first and third row, it outputs -1, predicting the 2nd row passed to it (row 3) is greater.

 ```r
 predictPair(oneRow(schools, 1), oneRow(schools, 2), ttb)